s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown+sidenotes.md

 (recursively).
 Since *fileders* are the primary unit of data to be operated upon, *fileder* nesting emerges as a natural way of structuring complex data, both for access by the system and its components, as well as the user themself.

-## 4.2 the type system & coercion engine
+## 4.2 type system and coercion engine
 As mentioned above, *facets* store data alongside its *type*, and when a component of the system requires data from a *fileder*, it has to specify the *expected type* (or a list of these) that it requires the data to be in.
 The system then attempts to coerce one of the existing facets into the *expected type*, if possible.
 This process can involve many